-There’s no denying that majority of people still think some colours are gender stereotype.
+There’s no denying that the majority of people still think some colors are gender stereotypes.
 If I would say for example – pink, most of us would definitely think about a girly, romantic, and infantile room.
 But it doesn’t have to be only like this, does it?
-There’s so many ways to make pink modern and cozy, and gender neutral, and today we’re sharing one of many ways how to tune in some pink into your interiors.
+There are so many ways to make pink modern and cozy, and gender-neutral, and today we’re sharing one of many ways how to tune in some pink into your interiors.
 The apartment has a welcoming hall with white walls and light wood floors throughout.
-Living room is filled with lots of natural light and furnished with bleached wood floors and whitewashed walls.
-The ceiling height of approximately 3.10m (according to vendor information) and the huge windows brings in both space and light to the room.
-Kitchen is newly renovated with appliances from Smeg and simple minimalistic design.
+The living room is filled with lots of natural light and furnished with bleached wood floors and whitewashed walls.
+The ceiling height of approximately 3.10m (according to vendor information) and the huge windows bring in both space and light to the room.
+The kitchen is newly renovated with appliances from Smeg and a simple minimalistic design.
 White counter doors give plenty of storage, the countertop is wooden, which gives a lovely contrast to a white subway tile backsplash.
 Adjacent to the hall is the bathroom.
-Dark tiles against light colored walls create a crisp modern Nordic look.
-Inner hall opens up to the apartment’s two bedrooms with closets that provide good storage.
+Dark tiles against light-colored walls create a crisp modern Nordic look.
+The inner hall opens up to the apartment’s two bedrooms with closets that provide good storage.
 The master bedroom is magical!
-A large window provides completely unobstructed views to the rooftops and the quiet, green courtyard.
+A large window provides completely unobstructed views of the rooftops and the quiet, green courtyard.
 There’s also a smaller room available for the family’s youngest member, which is filled with beautiful pastel accessories, that cozy up the whole white room.
-A large window facing the courtyard makes this space bathe in natural light.
+A large window facing the courtyard makes this space bathed in natural light.
 To see this lovely space, just scroll down!

 Via Fantastic Frank | Styling by Mimmistaaf.com | Photography by Joakim Johansson